Marrakech City Guide

 Koutoubia Mosque, Marrakech

-If you are able to miss this square on your trip, respect.
+Missing this square on your city trip to Marrakech is impossible.
 It is the main square of Marrakech and very bustling in the evenings.
 Around sunset, they start building up the market for the evening and all the different food stalls become at your service.
-Definitely enjoy one evening at the square for street food.
-During the day, there are some stalls present, so you can enjoy a juice for example.
+Enjoy one evening at the square for street food.
+During the day, there are some stalls present, so you can enjoy juice for example.

 Djeema El-Fnaa, Marrakech City Guide